THANNAGA/Reset-Networks/README.md

 # Reset Networks : rethinking the link between CNNs and the visual cortex
 Hannagan T. Reset Networks: Emergent Topography in Networks of Convolutional Neural Networks. [bioRxiv 2021.11.19.469308](https://www.biorxiv.org/content/10.1101/2021.11.19.469308v3)

+## TL-DR
+If you stack CNNs on top of one another, they will self-organize topographically.

 ## What is a Reset network?
 A Reset network is a composition of several neural networks - typically several levels of CNNs - where outputs at one level are reshaped into a spatial input for the next level.
 The seed for this idea came from multiple discussions with [Thibault Fouqueray](https://www.linkedin.com/in/thibault-fouqueray/?originalSubdomain=fr) (Stellantis), on how to implement a neural space where networks performing similar tasks would end-up being neighbors, and I am also grateful to [Florence Bouhali](https://scholar.google.fr/citations?user=0J6-PIsAAAAJ&hl=en) (UCSF) for inputs and encouragements in the development of the approach.